- When negotiating with prospective employers do not focus strictly on salary.

 - Subsidized transportation — Employers based in large cities are most likely to offer this resource.
 It can take the form of discounted subway or bus passes, or carpool options.

-- Reimbursements and discounts — These types of perks include and discounts for employees at local retail outlets, athletic facilities and service providers.
+- Reimbursements and discounts — These types of perks include reimbursements and discounts for employees at local retail outlets, athletic facilities and service providers.

 How do I find companies with the best benefits?

 Step one is to check the website of the firm or company you're targeting.
-Many employers now include at least a partial list of benefits offerings.
+Many employers now include at least a partial list of employee benefits they offer.
 Then, find where a company ranks on Best Places to Work lists.
 Major publications such as Fortune® magazine rank some of the largest firms in the country; local publications such as business journals do the same for smaller, regional organizations.

 If you’re able, get a copy of the employee handbook.
 It will likely include a thorough discussion of all the benefits you can expect to receive and provide details about company policies on floating holidays, vacation time, sick days, and leaves of absence.